Popeye (film): Critical response

-Reviews at the time were negative but the film has been more positively reappraised over time.
+Reviews at the time were generally negative, but the film has been more positively reappraised over time.

-On Rotten Tomatoes, the film has an approval rating of 58% based on reviews from 43 critics, with the critical consensus stating [that] "Altman's take on the iconic cartoon is messy and wildly uneven, but its robust humor and manic charm are hard to resist."
-On Metacritic it has a score of 64 out of 100, based on reviews from 14 critics, indicating "generally favorable reviews".

-Roger Ebert gave the film 3.5 stars out of 4, writing that Duvall was "born to play" Olive Oyl, and with Popeye Altman had proved "it is possible to take the broad strokes of a comic strip and turn them into sophisticated entertainment."
-Gene Siskel also awarded 3.5 out of 4, writing that the first 30 minutes were "tedious and totally without a point of view", but once Swee'pea was introduced the film "then becomes quite entertaining and, in a few scenes, very special".
+Roger Ebert of the Chicago Sun-Times gave the film 3.5 stars out of 4, writing that Duvall was "born to play" Olive Oyl, and with Popeye, Altman had proved "it is possible to take the broad strokes of a comic strip and turn them into sophisticated entertainment."
+Gene Siskel of the Chicago Tribune awarded 3.5 out of 4, writing that the first 30 minutes were "tedious and totally without a point of view", but once Swee'Pea was introduced the film "then becomes quite entertaining and, in a few scenes, very special".
 Richard Combs of The Monthly Film Bulletin wrote, "In its own idiosyncratic fashion, it works."
+Vincent Canby of The New York Times called it "a thoroughly charming, immensely appealing mess of a movie, often high-spirited and witty, occasionally pretentious and flat, sometimes robustly funny and frequently unintelligible.
+It is, in short, a very mixed bag."

 Other critics were unfavorable, such as Leonard Maltin, who described the picture as a bomb: "E.C.
 Segar's beloved sailorman boards a sinking ship in this astonishingly boring movie.
 A game cast does its best with an unfunny script, cluttered staging, and some alleged songs.
 Tune in a couple hours' worth of Max Fleischer cartoons instead; you'll be much better off."
-Vincent Canby of The New York Times called it "a thoroughly charming, immensely appealing mess of a movie, often high-spirited and witty, occasionally pretentious and flat, sometimes robustly funny and frequently unintelligible.
-It is, in short, a very mixed bag."
 Variety wrote that all involved "fail to bring the characters to life at the sacrifice of a large initial chunk of the film.
 It's only when they allow the characters to fall back on their cartoon craziness that the picture works at all."
 Gary Arnold of The Washington Post wrote, "While there are things to like in this elaborately stylized, exasperating musical slapstick fantasy ... they emerge haphazardly and flit in and out of a precarious setting."
 Charles Champlin of the Los Angeles Times described the film as "rarely uninteresting but seldom entirely satisfying", and thought that the adult tone of the dialogue left it "uncertain what the film's target audience is intended to be."
 TV Guide says, "This film from director Robert Altman and scenarist Jules Feiffer adapts 'Popeye' to feature length – a good idea gone down the drain under Altman's spotty direction.
 Only in the last 50 minutes does Popeye create some excitement."